wdeltamyk/Dantalion/README.md

 The chat model works, it can send chat's to and from the GUI with no issue, but requires more testing, especially with the C# file handling.
 Memory management is being worked on, references to it still exist in LGPT_FileAccess.cs but these were giving compatability errors, I'll be moving what I can to the main Python module in response to this.

-All icons used in the GUI are subject to, and will emphatically face a change.

 I'm working on a speech module, if I can get this functional I will swap out the vaguely threatening orb in the GUI with a realtime waveform.

 No plans to make this Linux or OSX compatible as yet.